NORMAN, Okla. — Amanda Pal says her son Jozsef was beaten to death.

-NORMAN, Okla. — Amanda Pal says her son Jozsef was beaten to death.
-He was attending the University of Oklahoma at the time.
-The alleged incident took place in March, near campus.
+He attended the University of Oklahoma when the alleged incident took place in March, near campus.

-WATCH: SEEKING ACTION: Mom calls 2 News after she says her son was beaten to death
+WATCH: SEEKING ACTION: Mom calls 2 News after she says her son was beaten to death:

 “No one’s been handling it well.
 No one expects their brother or their son to die.
 No one should have to bury their kid,” Pal said, “I never get to hug him again, I never get to hear his voice again.
 [Jozsef and his sisters] were just getting to that stage where they weren’t just siblings anymore, they were becoming best friends.”

 Jozsef had his sights set on an engineering degree at OU, but a change of heart led him to the National Guard for training to become a medic.
 After a year off, he returned to Norman.
-He joined the rugby team, and briefly walked on the football team.
-When he last left Miami for Norman, it would be the last time his family would see him alive.
+He joined the rugby team and briefly walked on the football team.

 2 News obtained a police report from Norman Police.